khulnasoft/integrations-core/cloud_foundry_api/README.md

 ## Overview

-This check queries the [Cloud Foundry API][1] to collect audit events and send them to Datadog through the Agent.
+This check queries the [Cloud Foundry API][1] to collect audit events and send them to Khulnasoft through the Agent.

 ## Setup